-During the three months ended December 31, 2020 ("Q4 2020"), Harborside generated retail revenue of \$10.2 million and wholesale revenue of \$2.8 million, for total gross revenue of \$13.0 million, as compared to retail revenue of \$9.5 million and wholesale revenue of \$2.2 million, for total gross revenue of \$11.7 million during the three months ended December 31, 2019 ("Q4 2019").
-The year-over-year increase in retail revenue was driven primarily by marketing initiatives launched during the quarter, combined with improved in-store merchandising and a focus on selling more items that were produced in-house.
-The year-over-year increase in wholesale revenues was primarily due to improved harvest yields and production of premium flower varieties combined with higher sales volumes and higher average prices per pound of cannabis from the Production Campus.
+During Q1 2021, Harborside generated retail revenue of \$10.0 million and wholesale revenue of \$2.9 million, for total gross revenue of \$12.9 million, as compared to retail revenue of \$10.2 million and wholesale revenue of \$4.4 million, for total gross revenue of \$14.6 million during the three months ended March 31, 2020.
+While retail revenue has been supported by improved in-store merchandising and a focus on selling more items that were produced in-house, it has been hampered by decreased in-store foot traffic due to COVID-19 restrictions in California.
+The year-over-year decrease in wholesale revenues was primarily due to a lower-than-expected flower yield from the Production Campus, which was caused by several factors, including: a delay in completing the planned greenhouse capital improvements due to a COVID related disruption in the supply chain for grow light fixtures; a weather event which damaged the roof over a portion of the flower canopy: and, a subsequent infestation of non-beneficial insects, which was addressed through implementing a more robust plan for how pests are managed.
+The aforementioned events affected the harvests and limited the overall supply of sellable flower during the quarter.